nitlang/nitutorial/module.md

 # I don't know why you say hello, I say goodbye
 module goodbye
 import hello

-super # Yes, the main can also be refined! print "Goodbye, World!"
+super # Call the previous `main` print "Goodbye, World!"
 ~~~

-Since a single class or method can be refined by multiple modules, Nit promotes Concern-Oriented Development where each module ideally operates on a single concern.
+Nit promotes Concern-Oriented Development where each module ideally operates on a single concern.
 A Nit program is just a module that imports all the required concerns.

 Moreover, importation of modules can be done and configured at link-time (with `-m` and `-D`) to generate specific configurations of a product line.